-Valuation Date: August 31, 2017

-Methods and Assumptions

-Actuarial Cost Method Individual Entry Age Normal

-Inflation 2.50%

-Single Discount Rate 3.42% as of August 31, 2017

-Demographic Assumptions Based on the experience study performed for the Teachers Retirement System of Texas for the period ending August 31, 2014.
+Valuation Date: August 31, 2017; rolled forward to August 31, 2018 Methods and Assumptions: Actuarial Cost Method Inflation Single Discount Rate Salary Increases Demographic Assumptions Individual Entry Age Normal 2.30% 3.69% as of August 31, 2018 3.05% to 9.05%, including inflation The rates of mortality, retirement, termination and disability incidence are identical to the assumptions used to value the pension liabilities of the Teachers Retirement System of Texas (TRS).
+The demographic assumptions were developed in the experience study performed for TRS for the period ending August 31, 2017.
 Mortality Assumption The active mortality rates were based on 90% of the RP-2014 Employee Mortality Tables for males and females, with full generational mortality using Scale BB.
-The post-retirement mortality rates for healthy lives were based on the 2015 TRS of Texas Healthy Pensioner retirees.
-Initial prescription drug trend rate of 12.00% for all retirees.

-Mortality Tables, with full generational projection using Scale BB.

-Health Care Trend Rates: Initial medical trend rates of 7.00% for non-Medicare retirees and 10.00% for Medicare

-Initial trend rates decrease to an ultimate trend rate of 4.50% over a period of 10 years.

-Normal Retirement: 70% participation prior to age 65 and 75% participation after age 65 in the age-adjusted claims costs.

-Aging Factors Based on plan specific experience.

-Expenses Third party administrative expenses related to the delivery of health care benefits are included

-Other Information:

-Election Rates

-Notes There was a significant plan change adopted in fiscal year ending August 31, 2017.

-$\ \, \text{Effective January 1, 2018, only one health plan option will be offered and all retirees will be } \,$ required to contribute monthly premiums for coverage.

-Assumption changes made for the August 31, 2017 valuation include a change to the assumption regarding the phase-out of the Medicare Part D subsidies and a change to the discount rate from 2.98% as of August 31, 2016 to 3.42% as of August 31, 2017.

-The change to the Medicare Part D subsidy phase-out assumption had the larger impact.
+The post-retirement mortality rates for healthy lives were based on the 2018 TRS of Texas Healthy Pensioner Mortality Tables, with full generational projection using the ultimate improvement rates from the most recently published projection scale ("U-MP").
+Health Care Trend Rates: Initial medical trend rates of 107.74% and 9.00% for Medicare retirees and initial medical trend rate of 6.75% for non-Medicare retirees.
+Initial prescription drug trend rate of 11.00% for all retirees.
+The first year medical trend for Medicare retirees (107.74%) reflects the anticipated return of the Health Insurer Fee (HIF) in 2020.
+Initial trend rates decrease to an ultimate trend rate of 4.50% over a period of 9 years.
+Election Rates Aging Factors Expenses Normal Retirement: 70% participation prior to age 65 and 75% participation after age 65 Based on plan specific experience.
+Third party administrative expenses related to the delivery of health care benefits are included in Other Information: the age-adjusted claims costs.
+Notes Assumption changes include an updated health care trend assumption to reflect the anticipated return of the Health Insurer Fee (HIF) in 2020, revised demographic and economic assumptions based on the TRS experience study, and a discount rate change from 3.42% as of August 31, 2017 to 3.69% as of August 31, 2018.